 Nutritional yeast is a deactivated form of yeast full of vitamins, minerals, and nutrients.

 It has a savory, cheesy flavor and can easily be added to a number of different meals and snacks.

-Although nutritional yeast is generally safe for most people, it may cause adverse reactions in sensitive individuals.
+Although nutritional yeast is generally safe for most people, it may cause negative reactions in individuals who are sensitive to it.

-Nutritional yeast may also contain tyramine, which may trigger headaches in some individuals.
+Nutritional yeast may also contain tyramine, which may trigger migraine headaches in some individuals.

 It’s best to introduce nutritional yeast slowly into your diet and stick to lower doses of supplements to minimize unwanted side effects.